Assembling your view…

 Our persona scoring model weights cost, income, rent, healthcare, taxes, and city size based on what matters most to retirees.
 Each factor scores 10-25 points out of a 100-point composite.
 The guide ranks every tracked city in Maryland by this personalized metric.
 All data is sourced from federal agencies and verified research institutions.
 Cost of living indices are normalized to 100 (national median) using Zillow rent as the primary signal, with sub-category adjustments derived from regional BLS price data.
 Rankings are updated monthly as new data is released.

-Baltimore scores highest for retirees due to its strong income potential, median rent of $1,708/mo, and competitive median income of $59,623.
+Baltimore scores highest for retirees due to its below-average cost of living, median rent of $1,708/mo, and competitive median income of $59,623.

 Our cost of living index uses real Zillow rent data as the foundation, indexed to 100 (national median).
 Sub-categories (housing, food, transport, utilities, healthcare) are derived from the overall index with regional adjustments.
 Data is updated monthly.